juhoinkinen/Annif-wiki/Backend:-fastText.md

 ### Backend-specific parameters

 With the exception of `chunksize` and `limit`, all the parameters are passed directly to the fastText algorithm.
-If you omit a parameter, fastText will choose its default value.
-You can check out the [fastText documentation about options](https://fasttext.cc/docs/en/options.html) for more details about those parameters.
+If you omit a parameter, a default value is used.
+You can check out the [fastText documentation about options](https://fasttext.cc/docs/en/options.html) for more details about the parameters.

 The backend processes longer documents in chunks: the document is represented as a list of sentences, and that list is turned into chunks.
 With a `chunksize` of 24 (as above), each chunk is made of 24 sentences, except for the last chunk which may be shorter.
 Each chunk is analyzed separately and the results are averaged.
 Setting `chunksize` to a high value such as 10000 will in practice disable chunking.